333Gabriel333/rotation-cards-style/README.md

 # rotation-cards-style
 Design of rotation cards with HTML and CSS.

-In this project we show how to design a card with rotation animation with HTML and CSS
+In this project we show how to design a card
+With rotation animation with HTML and CSS.